BG eNews -Home Edition

 Please note the following items for your attention:

 - Governor Pritzker announced that the closure of Illinois schools will extend through April 30.
+Remote learning will continue through April 30.
 Please take a few moments to watch a video message from Superintendent Dr. Jason Pearson about the District 303 response to COVID-19 and our remote learning plan.

 - Please visit the District 303 website that is designed to answer your questions about e-Learning, assist you with finding community resources, and link you to information from reputable agencies about COVID-19.